 Remy Rodriguez, 29 with a masters of agronomy (soil management) took over his grandfathers farm in 2016 that had been abandoned for a generation to start his own specialised coffee company.

-For 282 years Coffee has been produced in Puerto Rico.
-First introduced by the Spanish in 1736 during the colonial era and at the height of production it peaked at more than a million pounds which made it the seventh largest producer in the world.
-However with the disaster that hit the island on September 20th 2017 the coffee industry has been ground down to a standstill.
-85% of the coffee on the isle was obliterated and affected thousands of families as a result.
+For 282 years, coffee has been produced in Puerto Rico.
+First introduced by the Spanish in 1736 during the colonial era, the industry once reached its peak, with more than a million pounds produced annually, making Puerto Rico the seventh-largest coffee producer in the world.
+However, following the devastation of Hurricane Maria on September 20, 2017, the coffee industry has come to a grinding halt.
+An estimated 85% of the island's coffee was destroyed, affecting thousands of families in the process.

 William has been working as a coffee picker for over 12 years and wants to retire but syas that the skills he has aquired over the years need to be passed to the next generation.
 Pickers are usually paid $5.25 per bushel (35.2 Liters) of coffee.
 At Franks farm he pays $6.25 so as to keep the loyalty of his pickers and discourage them from working other farms.